South West Early Years Foundation Stage Conference: Interacting or Interfering

 High quality interactions are recognised as fundamental to outstanding teaching and learning in the early years.
 This year’s annual Early Years Conference will be led by renowned Early Years Professor, Advisor and Author Julie Fisher.
 Julie will draw on the research and findings gathered for her best-selling book ‘Interacting or Interfering’.

-Through a range of keynote presentations and complimenting workshops, delegates will be encouraged to reflect deeply on the quality and impact of interactions in their setting, identify the essential components of effective interactions with practical guidance on how to improve the quality of interactions on a day-to-day basis.
+Through a range of keynote presentations and complementing workshops, delegates will be encouraged to reflect deeply on the quality and impact of interactions in their setting, identify the essential components of effective interactions with practical guidance on how to improve the quality of interactions on a day-to-day basis.

 Key reasons to attend the EYFS Conference: